 - We verify the validity and format of the complaint.
 If the complaint is invalid, the Chief Information Officer will make a good-faith effort to notify the copyright agent with the reason that the notice is invalid.

 - The format may be a DMCA notice, a pre-litigation settlement notice, or a preservation letter.

 - We identify the individual and immediately block network access to the content (which is the legal issue) and block access for the individual (in response to the conduct issue).

 - If a preservation letter is received, the university will comply and preserve the requested information, and will also handle the letter as a DMCA notice.
 The material will be preserved at least 30 days, and not longer than 1 year, unless otherwise advised by the Office of Legal Affairs.

 - We send a letter and a copy of the notice to the individual.

 - Legally, the individual has an option to file a counter-notice.

 - The individual may be subject to further legal action from the industry (a subpoena or early settlement letter may be issued).

 - Students must visit the Dean of Students to handle the policy issue.
 The Dean of Students provides a refresher view of copyright infringement.
 Students pay a fine to cover the costs of the process.
-The student then visits the Helpdesk and watches a video "Campus Downloading, Protect Yourself, Do It Legally".
+The student then visits University Technology Services and reviews materials about copyright.

 - We review the computer with the student to make sure the infringing material has been removed, and then we reconnect network access for the student.